-Notwithstanding the foregoing, "Permitted Liens" will not include any Lien described in paragraphs (i) or (j) above to the extent such Lien applies to any Additional Assets acquired directly or indirectly from person means any individual, corporation, partnership, joint venture, association, joint stock company, trust, unincorporated organisation, limited liability company or government or agency, or political subdivision thereof, or any other entity.
+Notwithstanding the foregoing, "Permitted Liens" will not include any Lien described in paragraphs (i) or (j) above to the extent such Lien applies to any Additional Assets acquired directly or indirectly from Net Available Cash pursuant to Condition 6.4.
+For purposes of this definition, the term "Indebtedness" shall be deemed to include interest on such Indebtedness.

+person means any individual, corporation, partnership, joint venture, association, joint stock company, trust, unincorporated organisation, limited liability company or government or agency, or political subdivision thereof, or any other entity.